What Is Needed for Slip and Slide Kickball? (A Step-by-Step Guide)

 The only difference between regular kickball and slip-and-slide kickball is the slippiness.
 In slip-and-slide kickball, players must run along the drop cloths to reach the next base.
 If, however, this proves to be too strenuous and slippery, players can run beside the drop cloth and just jump on at the base (the inflatable pool).

 There are a few reasons why your slip and slide might not be slippery.
 Firstly, you may not be using enough water.
-Having enough water to mix with the soap is essential, otherwise, it won’t be the right consistency.
+Having enough water to mix with the soap is essential.
+Otherwise, it won’t be the right consistency.

-Just keep in mind that a little bit of super-concentrated soap goes a long way.
+Just remember that a little bit of super-concentrated soap goes a long way.
 If you’ve got more bubbles than the ability to see players, then you’ve probably got too much soap!
+Additionally, you want to ensure you’re using the appropriate tarp or drop cloth.

 • Plastic is best because it doesn’t absorb water.